Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 Assessment wait times

-We’re committed to offering efficient, effective, and personalised care and have the capacity to offer over 2,000 ADHD and Autism assessments each month.
+We’re committed to delivering efficient, effective, and person-centred care, and currently have capacity for over 2,000 ADHD and autism assessments each month.

 Children and young people